Get in touch with an expert at 800-880-4479

 Card Matching Games

-Card-based memory games, especially matching pairs, are excellent for short-term memory and visual recall.
+Card-based short-term memory games for seniors, especially matching pairs, are excellent for visual recall and working memory.
 They can be adapted easily by changing the number of cards, making them suitable for a wide range of cognitive abilities.
+Because players must remember the location of previously revealed cards while searching for matches, these games strengthen short-term memory, improve visual recall, and encourage sustained attention over time.

 {SafetyNote}